 8) The K&N Performance Gold Filter

-General Observations: The first thing that will jump out at your about this filter is its' heft.
+General Observations: The first thing that will jump out at you about this filter is its' heft.
 The K&N almost weighs as much as two Wal-Mart brand filters, and there are two reasons for that.
 First, there's a nut on the end of the canister that allows you to wrench it off.
-Since it's best to change oil when it's dangerously hot (dangerous to human skin), a wrench-off filter is a nice feature.
+Since it's best to change the oil when it's dangerously hot (dangerous to human skin), a wrench-off filter is a nice feature.

 The second reason for the heft of this filter is that the bypass valve is integrated into the filter cartridge, making for a very nice one-piece design.
 While it's not clear if this is truly a benefit in terms of performance, it certainly makes a lot of sense.
 The bypass valve itself uses the same o-ring-on-a-spring-inside-a-housing setup that Wix uses on their filter.

 This filter also uses the red rubber (or silicone) anti-drainback valve that's definitely an upgrade over the valves found in the other filters, and the low density of the filter media (along with the quality bypass valve) indicates this filter is made to flow oil as fast as possible.

 Flaws We Found: First, the spacing between the pleats isn't quite perfect.
 While this is a common issue (and perhaps not a big deal), it seems like a $14 filter ought to be pretty flawless.